shinamicorp/shinami-demo-app/move/README.md

 Priviledged operations:

 - Issuing and transferring new `hero::MintTicket` to players, which indirectly controls the supply of `hero::Hero` objects.
+  - `hero::MintTicket` cannot be freely transferred.
+    Only an admin can do that.
-- Issuing and transferring new `hero::LevelUpTicket` to players, which indirectly controls the evolution of `hero::Hero` objects.
+- Issuing new `hero::LevelUpTicket` to players, which indirectly controls the evolution of `hero::Hero` objects.
+  - `hero::LevelUpTicket` can be freely transferred.
+    However, it's only usable on a specific `hero::Hero`.

 ### Player